BICENTENNIAL TRIBUTE

 Scene 1

-1811, the Dog & Duck public house - 4 o' the morn
+1811 - the Dog & Duck public house - four o'morn

 K(is frazzled): God help us, Nancy - how I wish these jug-bitten scapegraces at the Devil!
-How will we ever shift them? 'twas time called two hours hence
+How will we ever shift them?

 K: Nay - Mr. Spooney will put us on the Town if his most profitable patrons appear at Judge Jeffries petty sessions

-K: Mr. Kinnaird?
-Pray, how do ye know?
+K: Mr. Kinnaird? - pray, how do ye know?

 The girls glare and puff at the devout drinkers - Hodgson clicks his fingers